AntonisDeveloper/swiss-legal-qa/README.md

         {
          role: "system",
          content: context
         ?
 "You are a swiss legal expert.
-Answer the question with the help of the provided articles.
+Answer the question with the help of the provided articles and others you know.
 Cite the specific articles you reference using their article numbers."
         : "You are a swiss legal expert.
-Provide a concise, factual answer to the legal question, using formal legal language."
+Answer the question with the help of articles you know.
+Cite the specific articles you reference using their article numbers."
         },
         {
             role: "user",